carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 The report is structured in three main sections.
 A first section collects a few performance numbers; the goal of this section is to give a very quick overview of the performance throughput.
-In this example, the two important perforamce indicators are a) the predicted total number of cycles, and b) the IPC.
+In this example, the two important performance indicators are a) the predicted total number of cycles, and b) the IPC.
 IPC is probably the most important throughput indicator.
 A big delta between the Dispatch Width and the computed IPC is an indicator of potential performance issues.